elixir-mint/mint/README.md

 ## Connection API

-The two connection API exists in two modules, `XHTTP1.Conn` and `XHTTP2.Conn` with implementations for HTTP/1 and HTTP/2 respectively. `XHTTPN.Conn` uses the same API but with version negotation between the HTTP/1 and 2.
+The two connection API exists in two modules, `XHTTP1.Conn` and `XHTTP2.Conn` with implementations for HTTP/1 and HTTP/2 respectively. `XHTTPN.Conn` uses the same API but with version negotiation between the HTTP/1 and 2.

 This API represents a connection with a single `%Conn{}` struct and are started by running: